 This team approach allows a full array of treatment options so that you will be treated with a full choice of options.

-A team leading your pain management allows a surgical input.
-The surgeon in your pain treatment team may recommend surgery when this is the best option rather than take you through a series of injections if thought not useful.
+Being guided by a surgeon allows our pain team to recommend surgery when this is the best option rather than take you through a series of injections.
 Your surgeon may sometimes still recommend injections for diagnostic or potential therapeutic uses.
 Surgery is indicated when you have not responded to non surgical options and your imaging demonstrates anatomy that can be addressed with a surgical intervention such as severe spinal stenosis, disc herniations, a slipped disc (spondylolisthesis), or other anatomically addressable causes of pain.